ART IS SURRENDER

 Poetry is the container, public posting is the activation, the journal is the integration, the community is the witness.

-I was the quiet one.
+Growing up, I was the quiet one.
 The calm one.
 The pressure kettle.
-Poetry found me when a relationship rupture broke me open, and I discovered: art is surrender.
+Poetry found me when a relationship rupture broke me down and exposed my masks.
+Through that I discovered: art is surrender.

-This is wu wei.
-Effortless action.
+This is flow-state, effortless action.
 Letting spirit channel through without the thinking mind controlling the outcome.

 I share this practice on Instagram and Substack.
-You're invited to witness, use the journal, share your own poems, gather for workshops.
+You're invited to witness, use the journal, share your own poems, and gather for workshops.
+How to join is provided in the links —>

-2. A Shrewd Unraveling of Eternity - Allegorical fiction
+2. A Shrewd Unraveling of Eternity - Fiction

 3. Get Me To Vipassana